WTy-2/spec/Old/spec.md

 ##### Variance

 Functions are contravariant in argument constraint and covariant in return constraint.
-Note that this, perhaps unintuitively, with the implicit convertion rules for records, allows for treating functions taking records (i.e: `Fun(x: Int, y: Int) -> Int`) as subtypes of functions taking matching tuples (i.e: `Fun(Int, Int) -> Int`). `(x: Int, y: Int)` is indeed not a subtype of `(Int, Int)`, but it is a supertype.
+Note that this, perhaps unintuitively, with the implicit conversion rules for records, allows for treating functions taking records (i.e: `Fun(x: Int, y: Int) -> Int`) as subtypes of functions taking matching tuples (i.e: `Fun(Int, Int) -> Int`). `(x: Int, y: Int)` is indeed not a subtype of `(Int, Int)`, but it is a supertype.

 ## Syntax